-Flexibility, learning and policy innovation presuppose that leading political actors are able not only to recognize but concede that their previous policy has failed.
-A change in policy might have to be imposed against the interests of stakeholders who profited from the former policy.
+Flexibility, learning and policy innovation presuppose that leading political actors are able not only to recognize but to concede that their previous policy has failed.
+A change in policy might have to be imposed in opposition to stakeholders who profited from the former policy.